Key takeaways:

 Having a rare genetic condition (like Birt-Hogg-Dubé syndrome)

 In general, skin tags are harmless and nothing to worry about.
 They aren’t usually associated with any health problems.
-But, there are some situations when you may want to be checked out by your provider.
+But there are some situations when you may want to visit a dermatologist or your primary care provider.
 These include:

 If a skin tag changes in size or color quickly